 Welcome to the Dip!
-I’m a sophomore from Austin, Texas majoring in the Woodrow Wilson School with a Certificate in East Asian Studies.
+I’m a junior from Austin, Texas majoring in the School of Public and International Affairs with a Certificate in East Asian Studies.
 Outside of the Dip, I’m involved in PICASSO, the Princeton U.S.-China Coalition, and Princeton Global Youth Leaders.
 In my free time, I enjoy making art and (miserably failing at) teaching myself how to bake.
 Hit me up if you want to learn more about the Dip or have any questions about Bridge Year (China in particular :D)!

 Creative Director and Deputy Editor

 I’m a member of the Class of 2023, hoping to major in Economics.
 While I’m originally from the suburbs of New York City, I’ve also lived for extended periods of time in Costa Rica and India.
-At the Dip, I primarily conduct interviews, and write pieces on issues I feel are not covered adequately by the media.
-In addition, I’m a member of the Dining and Diplomacy committee, which brings guest speakers onto campus to discuss a wide range of issues pertaining to international affairs.
+At the Dip, as well as serving as an editor and creative director, I conduct interviews, and write pieces on issues I feel are not covered adequately by the media.
+In addition to the Dip, on campus I’m president of the Princeton UWC Club and a member of Princeton Club Archery.

 Treasurer and Deputy Editor